 If you’re hitting Fortitude Valley for lunch or dinner, there’s one thing you need to remember – bring an empty stomach.
 From dumplings and barbecue pork buns to kung pao chicken and salt and pepper squid – in the Valley, you have your pick of the very best Asian cuisines on offer.

 The first stop is Chinatown Mall.
 If you’re craving traditional Chinese, Enjoy Inn has been feeding Brisbane for more than 20 years, while Golden BBQ is the namesake spot for succulent barbecue meals.
-Also on the Chinatown Mall, Umami Restaurant & Bar is a local fave that plays like a mixtape of Asia's greatest cuisines with dishes from China, Japan, Thailand and Vietnam on the menu.

 Another Chinatown Mall institution is Golden Palace Chinese Restaurant, which specialises in authentic Hong Kong cuisine and yum cha.